minetest/minetest/README.txt

 CMAKE_BUILD_TYPE    - Type of build (Release vs. Debug)
     Release         - Release build
     Debug           - Debug build
+    SemiDebug       - Partially optimized debug build
-    RelWithDebInfo  - Release build with Debug information MinSizeRel      - Release build with -Os passed to compiler to make executable as small as possible ENABLE_CURL         - Build with cURL; Enables use of online mod repo, public serverlist and remote media fetching via http ENABLE_FREETYPE     - Build with Freetype2; Allows using TTF fonts ENABLE_GETTEXT      - Build with Gettext; Allows using translations ENABLE_GLES         - Search for Open GLES headers & libraries and use them ENABLE_LEVELDB      - Build with LevelDB; Enables use of LevelDB, which is much faster than SQLite, as map backend ENABLE_REDIS        - Build with libhiredis; Enables use of redis map backend ENABLE_SOUND        - Build with OpenAL, libogg & libvorbis; in-game Sounds DISABLE_LUAJIT      - Do not search for LuaJIT headers & library RUN_IN_PLACE        - Create a portable install (worlds, settings etc. in current directory) USE_GPROF           - Enable profiling using GProf VERSION_EXTRA       - Text to append to version (e.g. VERSION_EXTRA=foobar -> Minetest 0.4.9-foobar)
+    RelWithDebInfo  - Release build with Debug information MinSizeRel      - Release build with -Os passed to compiler to make executable as small as possible ENABLE_CURL         - Build with cURL; Enables use of online mod repo, public serverlist and remote media fetching via http ENABLE_FREETYPE     - Build with FreeType2; Allows using TTF fonts ENABLE_GETTEXT      - Build with Gettext; Allows using translations ENABLE_GLES         - Search for Open GLES headers & libraries and use them ENABLE_LEVELDB      - Build with LevelDB; Enables use of LevelDB map backend (faster than SQLite3) ENABLE_REDIS        - Build with libhiredis; Enables use of Redis map backend ENABLE_SOUND        - Build with OpenAL, libogg & libvorbis; in-game Sounds ENABLE_LUAJIT       - Build with LuaJIT (much faster than non-JIT Lua) RUN_IN_PLACE        - Create a portable install (worlds, settings etc. in current directory) USE_GPROF           - Enable profiling using GProf VERSION_EXTRA       - Text to append to version (e.g. VERSION_EXTRA=foobar -> Minetest 0.4.9-foobar)